Havertz opening-night struggles give Lampard food for thought at Chelsea | Goal.com

 "We also saw him sprint back 80 yards to make a defensive tackle having given the ball away.
 So everything I have seen about his character is spot on."

 That recovery run came after the versatile Havertz gave the ball away playing in his lesser-favoured position on the right wing.
-To an extent, he did a job for his team out there but the left-footed star is normally more of a goal threat cutting in on his stronger foot and timing midfield runs well from deep.
+To an extent, he did a job for his team out there but the left-footed star is normally more of a goal threat than he was at the Amex, with him being capable of cutting in on his stronger foot and timing midfield runs well from deep.

 That impact was lacking but in fairness there was a general lack of cohesion between all the forwards.
 Although Werner knows Havertz well from their appearances with the national team, Mason Mount - on the left wing - and Ruben Loftus-Cheek had their first outing with the newly-arrived pair.